-Charlotte’s new book The Massey Murder: A Maid, Her Master and a Trial that Shocked a Country, published September 2013, has won the Canadian Authors Association Lela Common Award for Canadian History.
+The Massey Murder: A Maid, Her Master and a Trial that Shocked a Country, published September 2013, is still winning awards!
+The latest is the Toronto Book Award, and the Heritage Toronto Book Award.
+Earlier in the summer it won the Canadian Authors Association Lela Common Award for Canadian History.
 Charlotte is the only author who has won this award twice: in 2005 The Museum Called Canada was also honoured.

-The Massey Murder is currently shortlisted for the Toronto Book Award and the Ontario Library Association’s Evergreen Award.
+The Massey Murder is currently shortlisted for the Ottawa Award for Non-Fiction and the Ontario Library Association’s Evergreen Award.
 It was previously nominated for the RBC Taylor Award and the B.C.
 Non-fiction Award (both won by Thomas King’s The Inconvenient Indian), and the Canadian Booksellers Libris Award for Non-fiction.